 - Exemptions for professional certificate holders: A list of approved certification can be found here.

-- You must request an original transcript or official letter from approved certifying organization to be sent directly to IMA.
+- Finally, you must request an original transcript or official letter from approved certifying organization to be sent directly to IMA.

 Pay the IMA Membership Fee